I finally got the brakes on my car fixed, so to celebrate I made White Lily's Coconut Celebration Cake.

 - Mix the flour, baking powder and salt together in a bowl and set aside.

-- Beat the butter with an electric mixer on medium until light and fluffy.
+- Beat the softened butter with an electric mixer on medium until light and fluffy.
 Gradually add sugar, and continue mixing until very light.
 Add eggs, one at a time, beating one minute after each addition.

 - Stir ⅓ of flour mixture into egg mixture until blended.
 Stir in ¼ cup of milk until blended and repeat, ending with the remaining flour.
 Stir in vanilla extract.